 Although the spine normally curves gently from front to back, it is normally straight as an arrow from side to side.
 If it curves, this is scoliosis.

-Scoliosis is simply a curve of the spine from side to side.
+It is simply a curve of the spine from side to side.

 The most common type of scoliosis occurs in healthy children with no neurological problems.
 This is called idiopathic scoliosis.
 It is slightly more common in girls, and much more likely to require treatment in girls.
 It can occur at any age, but is most common during puberty.